 3. Where are tax payments made?

 Payments by check may be sent through the mail.
-Cash or check payments will be accepted at the Treasurer’s Office.
+Cash, checks or credit cards (with a fee) will be accepted at the Treasurer’s Office.
 Banks and utility companies cannot accept our payments.
 A secure 24-hour drop box is located in the Township's main lobby for your convenience.

 4. May I make payment by credit card or direct deposit?

-Credit Card or Direct Debit (electronic check) payments can be made by phone or internet.
-Information regarding these payment options is printed on the reverse side of the Tax statement or by visiting the Payment Options page of this website.
-As of July 1, 2018 credit card payments are also accepted in the Treasurer's Office.
+Credit card payments can be made by phone, internet or over the counter.
+A convenience fee to the card service will be charged.
+Direct debit (electronic check) payments can be made by phone or internet.
+Information regarding these payment options is printed on the reverse side of the Tax statement or can be accessed by visiting the Payment Options page of this website.

 5. How do I process my name, address or bank change?

 A written request must be sent to the Township for all changes; there is space provided on the back of your tax bill for these changes or you can use the Notification of Name, Address, and Bank Changes form found on this website.
 Mail or fax your request to the Township office.